 I set the goal to exercise daily.
 But then:

 Why do I really need that?
 I am looking great as I am now.
 What would it change if I looked a bit tighter?

 We don’t love ourselves enough to demand more, so subconsciously we keep ourselves away from success.
 We are fine with the life as it is.

 We are also afraid to look imperfect, so the moment we make the first step and fail – we get immediately discouraged.

-I did not become successful writer after writing 5 blog posts!
+I did not become a successful writer after writing 5 blog posts!
 What am I doing wrong?
 I will never become successful, I’d better stop wasting time.

 I did not become a professional swimmer after taking lessons for months!
 I will never learn how to swim.

 We set ambitious goals and it feels so great at first to have such big dreams!
-But when we make that first step forward – we see the huge gap between now and our blurry goal-in-future, and then it overwhelms and weights us down.
+But when we make that first step forward – we see the huge gap between now and our blurry goal-in-future, and then it overwhelms and weighs us down.
 And we get back to “I don’t need it anyway” gremlins.